LouisChen1013/chatbox/README.md

-# Expense Tracker
+# chatbox

-ChatBox is a live chat app used for instant messaging.
-Members of a chat room share messages, location, and presence information with each other.
+ChatBox is an online communication plateform that allows you and your website visitors to have text-based conversations via the web.
+It provides real-time message and location exchange services.
 The goal of this app is to provide an easy-to-use interface for users to chat/work with their teams.

 Live Demo can be view at <https://lou-chatbox-app.herokuapp.com/>